drivendataorg/nbautoexport/README.md

   upon save.

 Options:
-  -f, --export_formats TEXT  File format(s) to save for each notebook.
+  -f, --export_format TEXT   File format(s) to save for each notebook.
 Options
                              are 'script', 'html', 'markdown', and 'rst'.
                              Multiple formats should be provided using
                              multiple flags, e.g., '-f script -f html -f